-All batteries (on-board power supplies) must be attached securely to the frame or chassis structure.
-If located in the cockpit, wet cell batteries must be in a nonconductive, marine type container or equivalent.
+All batteries, i.e. on-board power supplies, must be attached securely to the Frame.
+Any wet-cell battery located in the driver compartment must be enclosed in a nonconductive marine-type container or equivalent.
 The hot terminal must be insulated on all cars.